OWASP/Top10/2021/docs/A02_2021-Cryptographic_Failures.md

     keys are in place; use proper key management.

--   Encrypt all data in transit with secure protocols such as TLS with perfect forward secrecy (PFS) ciphers, cipher prioritization by the server, and secure parameters.
+-   Encrypt all data in transit with secure protocols such as TLS with forward secrecy (FS) ciphers, cipher prioritization by the server, and secure parameters.
 Enforce encryption using directives like HTTP Strict Transport Security (HSTS).